Dandush03/pg_rls/README.md

 * [Code of Conduct](#Code-of-Conduct)
 * [Show your support](#Show-your-support)

+### It's time we start doing multitenancy right, avoid, creating a separate Postgres schema/databases for each customer, or try to ensure the WHERE clause of every single query includes the particular company. just integrate seamlessly PgRls to your application

-This gem will help you to integrate PostgreSQL RLS to help you develop an easy multitenancy application
+### This gem will help you to integrate PostgreSQL RLS to help you develop a great multitenancy application

 ## Required Installations
 ### Installing